 - From Sangbong Station take the Gangchon line to Baegyang-ri Station, then take shuttle bus to Elysian Resort

 - Take the bus from Sangbong Bus Terminal or Dong Seoul Bus Terminal to Gangchon

-Perfect for: beginners and advanced skiers looking to improve their skills
+- Perfect for: beginner skiers looking to improve their skills

 - From Nanbu Bus Station, take the bus towards Jincheon, get off at Yangji and take a taxi

 - From Seoul Express Bus Terminal, take the bus to Yongin, then take a taxi

 - Travelers can choose opt to include transportation via KKday (book in advance here)